How To Cope With “Why No One Understands Me?”

 Reading time: 7 minutes

-The painful thought “Why does no one understand me?” comes from a sense of deep-seated social loneliness.
+The haunting feeling “Why does no one understand me?” often comes from a profound sense of social loneliness.

-When you look into the eyes of every person, you realize that they simply do not see you the way you see yourself, and probably never will.
+When you look into people’s eyes, you realize they don’t see you the way you want them to, and this gap seems impossible to bridge.
+They probably will never understand your struggles.

-• People see you as irritable, who gets triggered or defensive for odd reasons.
+• People see you as irritable, who gets easily triggered or defensive.

 • Others start avoiding you.
 And you start to pull away from friends and family.